NathanaelKhor/UNIHACK-2025/README.md

 2. Check that environment variables are properly set
 3. Verify the Firebase credentials
 4. Clear browser cache and try again
+5. Check the browser console and server logs for specific error messages

 ## Project Structure

 - `/frontend`: React application
 - `/backend`: Express server
 - `/frontend/src/services`: API service for communicating with the backend
-- `/backend/server.js`: Main server file with API routes
+- `/backend/server.js`: Main server file with API routes and Firebase configuration

 ## Development Workflow